gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-Version: 1.3.3b
+Version: 1.3.4

-This script processes log files from multiple input folders and applies both file-level
+This script processes log files from multiple input folders in parallel using a worker pool.
-and content-level filtering according to configuration parameters and optional command-line
-overrides.

-Configuration parameters (defined in the config block at the end) include:
-  INPUT_FOLDERS             = X:\ | W:\
-  OUTPUT_FOLDER             = D:\temp\log

-  FROM_TIMESTAMP            = 2025-02-28 15:35:00
-  TO_TIMESTAMP              = 2025-02-28 15:40:00

-  FILE_NAME_INCLUDE_REGEXP_PATTERN =
-    JMSOutboundder.*\.log
-    EAIAdapter.*\.XML

-  FILE_INCLUDE_REGEXP_PATTERN =
-    ^.*my critical line here.*$
-    ^.*my 2nd critical line here.*$

-  CONTENT_EXCLUDE_REGEXP_PATTERN =
-    ^.*Begin: Fetch the line.*$
-    ^.*\[KEY\].*$
+The number of CPU cores (workers) is read from the configuration via the key CPU_CORES.

+File-level filtering is performed first:
+  - The file’s last modified time must be ≥ FROM_TIMESTAMP.
+  - If FILE_NAME_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file name must match at least one pattern.
+  - If FILE_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file must contain at least one matching line.
+If these checks fail, the file is skipped.

+For files that pass file-level filtering, content-level filtering is performed sequentially:
+  - All lines before the first line with a valid timestamp ≥ FROM_TIMESTAMP are discarded.
+  - Processing stops once a line with a valid timestamp > TO_TIMESTAMP is encountered.
+  - Lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN are removed.

+While processing each file, each worker updates a shared dictionary with its slot’s progress in the format:
+  Core <ID>: <filename> - <progress>%
+These N (CPU_CORES) lines are refreshed continuously by the main process (without scrolling the console).
+After a file is processed, a summary line (showing original and filtered line counts) replaces that slot’s progress.

+Command‑line overrides (using arguments starting with “>” for FROM_TIMESTAMP and “<” for TO_TIMESTAMP)
+allow dynamic timestamp settings.
+Relative values (in seconds) are supported.

+If a file’s filtered content is empty, no output file is created.

+Finally, the total processing time is printed.

 Usage:
-  - With no command-line parameters, the script uses the config values.
-  - Command-line overrides:
-       > "YYYY-MM-DD HH:MM:SS"   or   > -200    (i.e. FROM_TIMESTAMP = now - 200s)
-       < "YYYY-MM-DD HH:MM:SS"   or   < 200     (i.e. TO_TIMESTAMP = FROM_TIMESTAMP + 200s)
-  - Example:
+  python script.py [> <FROM_OVERRIDE>] [< <TO_OVERRIDE>]

+For example:
   python script.py > -200 < 10
-         sets FROM_TIMESTAMP to (now - 200s) and TO_TIMESTAMP to (FROM_TIMESTAMP + 10s).
+  sets FROM_TIMESTAMP to (now – 200s) and TO_TIMESTAMP to (FROM_TIMESTAMP + 10s).

-File-level filtering:
-  1. Skip file if its last modified time is older than FROM_TIMESTAMP.
-  2. If FILE_NAME_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file name must match at least one pattern.
-  3. If FILE_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file must contain at least one matching line.
-     (If these patterns are empty, all files are included.)

-Content-level filtering:
-  - Discard all lines before the first line with a valid timestamp ≥ FROM_TIMESTAMP.
-  - Stop processing lines once a line with a valid timestamp > TO_TIMESTAMP is encountered.
-  - Remove lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.

-After processing each file, the script prints the file name along with the original vs. filtered
-line counts.
-If no content remains after filtering, no output file is created.
-Additionally, during file-level filtering the file name is printed on one line and refreshed;
-while processing file content, progress (percentage of file bytes processed) is updated on the same line.
-Finally, the total processing time is printed.
 """

 import os